-This example shows how to use the RF Blockset™ Circuit Envelope library to measure the effect of noise figure on bit error rate (BER) of a RF Blockset RF receiver model and to verify the result by comparing to a Communications System Toolbox™ reference model.
+This example shows how to use the RF Blockset™ Circuit Envelope library to measure the effect of thermal noise on the bit error rate (BER) of a communications system and to verify the result by comparing to a Communications System Toolbox™ reference model.

 The Modulator and Channel subsystems consist of Communications System Toolbox blocks that model: